Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-booking-forms.md

 🪀 The `name()` watcher emits the customer data to the root component.

+🪀 We have a `div` that loops over the `customers` array and assigns each property in the array to a `v-model` instance on the relevant component.

 Next we will add the third form in third tab to execute the mutation, create a file called `CheckoutTab.vue`:

 ```javascript